jayantsharma6/rock-paper-scissor/README.md

 -  An Integer - 'noOfPlayers' - for Number of Players
 - Array of Strings - 'players[]' - for Player Names
 - 2D Array/ Matrix of Integer - 'against[][]' - for maintaining Winning against each player
 - Array of Integers - totalWins[] - for maintaining cumulative winnings of each player.
+One to one mapping of players[] to totalWins[].
-- Array of Strings - 'currRound[]' - for Storing each Player's chosen option, for every round.
+- Array of Strings - 'currRound[]' - for Storing each Player's chosen option for every round.
+One to one mapping of players[] to currRound[] for each round.
 > Size of arrays will be based on noOfPlayers.

 ## Approach
-1. Set number of Players
+1. Set number of Players - noOfPlayers
-2. Set player names
+2. Set player names	in players[]
-3. for every round, repeat -
+3. for every round, repeat :
-   - Get every player's choice of option for current round.
+   - Get every player's choice of option for current round in currRound[].
+Each index in currArray[] represents choice of player at same index in player[].
    - Print player wise choices.
    - Compare choices of each player to calculate who won from whom.
-For comparison, every index is compared with indexes ahead of it, starting from 0 index.
+For comparison, every element in currRound[] is compared with element at indexes ahead of it.
+For example, for 4 player game, index 0 compares with 1,2 and 3.
+Index 1 compares with 2,3 and so on.
-	 - If 2 players have same choice, none of them gets point.
-So no operation is performed.
+	 - If both comparing players have same choice, none of them can win.
+So no operation needs to be performed.
      - Else, check if second player's choice beats first player's choice.
-If yes, increment second player's win against first player.
+If yes, increment second player's win against first player in against[][].
 	 If no, increment first player's win against second player.
-In both cases, also increment respective winning player's cumulative win.
+In both cases, also increment winning player's cumulative win in totalWins[].
    - Upon completion of comparison, print each player's winning against every other.
 4. Upon completion of all rounds, print cumulative winnings of each player.